 All students are required to attend and participate in the annual program symposia.
-Students may register for doctoral research until they have been admitted to candidacy, after which they must register for dissertation research.
+Students may register for doctoral research until they have been admitted to candidacy (57 credits required), after which they must register for dissertation research.

 All students in the program should be enrolled enroll full time including summer.